Pinhole Surgical Technique in Phoenix, AZ

-- No grafts.
 The pinhole technique only repositions existing gum tissue, so you won’t have an extra cut on your soft palate to create a graft.

-- Minimal discomfort.
 Patients rarely report pain or discomfort following treatment with the pinhole surgery technique.

 After receding gums are corrected using the pinhole surgical technique, results last a long time and look perfectly natural.
 Patients overwhelmingly report being highly satisfied with their new smiles.

 Do you have questions about what the pinhole surgical technique can do for your smile and oral health?
 Dr. Trujillo of Arizona Periodontal Group is one the few doctors certified to perform this revolutionary surgery.
 Contact us today for a consultation.

 with a beautiful